doctor doctor

 With good health, one will start healing within 24-48 hours after a meniscus surgery.
 Must discuss your concerns and follow your doctor's advice carefully for long-term healthy results.

-Meniscus Tears FAQs
+Meniscus Tears Treatment in India FAQs

 Can a meniscus tear heal on its own?